Convincing Arthur— Novella

 Oh hell, why had he said that?
 He was Thornton's guest, not his keeper.

-He let out a harrumph as he set his shaving hit on the washstand.
-"I feared the carriage would be stuck on the side of the road forever, and I?d have to walk the rest of the way.
+He let out a harrumph as he set his shaving kit on the washstand.
+"I feared the carriage would be stuck on the side of the road forever, and I'd have to walk the rest of the way.
 Traveling is severely overrated."

 Thornton quirked one dark eyebrow.
 "That it is," he replied, with a familiarity that held a hint of their old friendship.